Backend System

 The TensorLy backend system allows for switching between multiple backends in

 a thread-local way.
-You can obtain the back that is currently being used with the
+You can obtain the backend that is currently being used with the

 get_backend()